 You can’t go through the Easter period without hot cross buns.
 They’re traditional!
 Homemade are, of course, the best.
 These super delicious choc cross buns are made with a pre-ferment and have a chocolate cross painted on the top.

-I originally planned to make hot cross buns on the traditional day of Maundy Thursday, but what with one thing and another, action was postponed until Good Friday.
+I originally planned to make hot cross buns on the customary day of Maundy Thursday, but what with one thing and another, action was postponed until Good Friday.

 Hot Cross Buns (Choc Cross Buns)

 I based these choc cross buns on a mish mash of recipes and techniques, I suppose you could call it fusion baking.
 It had to be Andrew Whitley for his pre-ferment, use of wholemeal flour and pre-soaked fruit.
 Dan Lepard has one of my favourite kneading techniques, so I went with his for that part of the bake.
 I used Peyton and Byrne for quantities (more or less), and Rachel Allen for spices.

 You can use whichever kneading technique you prefer, but the one I’ve given for this recipe produces a splendid result and requires no additional flour.
 I used a homemade fruit liqueur to soak the fruit in, but you can use a fruit syrup or just plain water.
 I also substituted my homemade candied orange peel for commercial mixed peel.
 It’s well worth making if you have time.

 I was wondering about the best way of incorporating chocolate.
 I wanted to retain the qualities of a traditional hot cross bun, so shied away from adding chocolate to the actual mix.
 It was CT who suggested making a chocolate cross on top and calling them Choc Cross Buns.
 What a wonder he is.